Skip to Main Content

 1. If the item has no barcode- great.
 This is easy.
 Add it to the template list.
 Any column in bold is a required field.
 See the box on this libguide to the right on how to fill out the exchange template.

 2. If the item has a barcode.
-We have to remove the record from up to 2 places (OCLC and Sierra).
-Your best approach is to have both OCLC Connexion and Sierra open at the same time.
+We have to remove the record from 2 places (OCLC and Alma).
+Your best approach is to have both OCLC WorldShare and Alma open at the same time.
 See the box below this one for procedures on deleting records that are cataloged.

 3. Once the template is complete, save it and email it to the Government Document Librarian.
 They will upload it to FDLP Exchange.